nhjjr/cbptools/docs/source/getting_started/execution.rst

 More commonly, the *CBPtools* workflow will be executed on a cluster.
 Upon creation of the project, a cluster.json file is created in the `workdir`.
 This file must be edited so that all parameters are set properly.
 Commonly only the `"__default__"` field needs to be edited to have the correct `account` name and `partition`, outlined below.
 The default settings are inherited for each task and only overwritten if defined for the task.
+Note that any parameter used is defined in the snakemake command (under the -c argument).

 .. code-block:: json